Alone In A New City: 5 Unique Ways I Coped To Feel Less Lonely

 5 Tips For How To Feel Less Alone In A New City

-If you’ve just moved to a new city on your own, or are just feeling lonely in the city you’ve always lived, the good news is that there are many things you can do to start feeling more connected to your community right away.
+If you’ve just moved to a new city on your own, struggling with loneliness as an expat in a new country, or are just feeling lonely in the city you’ve always lived in, the good news is that there are many things you can do to start feeling more connected to your community right away.

 You may not end up with a glamorous “Sex and the City” lifestyle, but you’ll definitely be less lonely if you follow these tips.